What goes on at an anime convention?

 How to make the most of your con:

 Pre-register.
 It’s less expensive than registering at the door and you usually get in quicker.

-Stay at a con hotel.
+Stay at the con hotel.
 When you live at the con 24 hours for a weekend, the experience is so much more immersive.
 Share a room with friends to keep the cost as low as possible.
-Make sure to plan ahead—our hotels often fill up well before the con.
+Make sure to plan ahead—our hotel can fill up before the con.

 Bring photo ID.
 You need valid, government-issued photo ID to pick up your badge or register, regardless of how you register(ed).
 If you are under 18, you also need to bring your parent permission and release form.

 Make a packing list.
 Remember clothes, cosplay supplies, toiletries, phone charger, and any snacks.

 Plan a budget.
 Hotel, con registration, food and snacks each day, transportation, and exhibitors/artist budget.

 Use the Guidebook app.
 This free smartphone/tablet app includes the entire convention schedule and maps, receives live updates, and lets you make a personalized schedule.
 (You can install the app now, but the Kumoricon 2019 guide will be released in October or November.)